October 9, 1989: The day Chris Evert played her last professional match

 Evert FILA Cup 1983

-Having claimed a total of 154 singles titles, Evert finished as world No 1 in seven years (1974, 1975, 1976, 1977, 1978, 1980, 1981), and from 1972 onward until the end of her career, she never left the top 4.
-With these amazing records, it is understandable that in 1989, “the Ice Maiden”, now aged 34, was getting tired, and that staying three years without a Grand Slam title was a sign that the time to retire had come.
+Having claimed a total of 154 singles titles, Evert finished as world No 1 for seven years (1974, 1975, 1976, 1977, 1978, 1980, 1981), and from 1972 onward until the end of her career, she never dropped out of the Top 4.
+With these amazing records, it is understandable that in 1989, “the Ice Maiden”, then aged 34, was getting tired, and that staying three years without a Grand Slam title was a sign that the time to retire had come.
 In fact, she announced as early as July of that season that this was going to be her last year and that she would quit professional tennis after the Fed Cup in October.

 • Conchita Martinez: rising Spanish player on the WTA Tour